 This doesn’t mean that thorny issues don’t remain.
 While attention has been focused on the desire to redesign performance management in a more humanistic way (one that actually has a chance at improving performance), there is one important factor to consider.
 The practice of “pay for performance” heavily depends on differential performance ratings.
 Organisations that have publicly announced changes to performance management have been thin on details regarding changes to their pay practices.
 But behind the scenes, most are looking to maintain differential pay outcomes through a combination of better performance metrics and manager discretion.
 This of course has its own dangers, potentially introducing favouritism and a lack of fairness to the process of remuneration.

 A thoughtful approach

-While we read that these high profile companies have eliminated the traditional performance model with changes that appear obvious and effortless, in Hay Group’s experience, changes in performance management need to be done with thoughtful consideration to design and the change process.
+While we read that these high profile companies have eliminated the traditional performance model with changes that appear obvious and effortless, in ’s experience, changes in performance management need to be done with thoughtful consideration to design and the change process.
 Here are three key things to consider: